| Written by Mark Buzinkay

 Despite national and international regulations, mining and quarrying is still the sector with the highest level of work-related health problems in the European Union (11).
 On the positive side, mining has “only” the seventh-highest total number of fatal accidents at work in the EU and continues to improve its records.

 On a global level, the health and safety issues in the mining industry are much worse.
 The non-existence of regulations causes thousands of fatal incidents per year.
 However, the existence of safety regulations doesn´t by itself prevent accidents, even on a smaller scale.
-The Department of Mineral Resources highlighted this by commenting that “very few people have accidents for which there is no procedure in place, and we have a significant degree of accidents as a result of people breaking rules, ignoring rules, or simply not knowing about them…”
+The Department of Mineral Resources highlighted this by commenting that “very few people have accidents for which there is no procedure in place, and we have a significant degree of accidents as a result of people breaking the rules, ignoring rules, or simply not knowing about them…”

-Research in the industry showed (9), that rules and regulations are well intended, but not always helpful.
+Research in the industry showed (9) that rules and regulations are well intended but not always helpful.
 Management and regulators should not produce more rules and descriptive safety plans as they won’t resonate with the workforce.
-Instead, fewer rules, but of higher quality create a better understanding among miners.
+Instead, fewer rules but of higher quality create a better understanding among miners.
 The Swedish mining industry followed this approach in the early years of 2000 (10) and was focused on risk management.

 The top priority in risk management is always to eliminate risks as much as possible and follows a three-level hierarchy of control approach.
 The first level eliminates the hazard and the associated risk and is the most effective measure of control (e.g., no holes in the floor

 where people work).
 If this is not reasonably practicable, risks should be mitigated by substituting the hazard with something safer (install guard rails).
-The third level acts as an administrative control to minimize the exposure to a hazard (warning sign or protective
+The third level acts as an administrative control to minimize exposure to a hazard (warning sign or protective

 equipment).